Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 -   To generate an error, visit http://localhost:6543/add_page which will generate an ``IndexError: tuple index out of range`` error.
     You will see an interactive traceback facility provided by :term:`pyramid_debugtoolbar`.

+-   To generate a not found error, visit http://localhost:6543/wakawaka which will invoke the ``notfound_view`` view provided by the cookiecutter.